 The Intensive Major in Greek and Latin

 The intensive major is designed for students who desire the opportunity for a larger measure of independence than the standard major offers.
 Besides fulfilling the requirements of the standard major (in both literatures, in Greek or in Latin), students in the intensive major devote one or two terms in the senior year to writing an essay (CLSS 490a and 491b for the two-term essay, 492 for the one-term essay, fall or spring) under the regular guidance of a faculty adviser.
-A two-page prospectus of the essay, stating clearly the argument of the thesis, as well as a preliminary bibliography, should be submitted preferably at the end of the junior year and in no case later than October 15 of the senior year.
-The candidate should submit two copies of the senior essay to the director of undergraduate studies no later than April 15 of the senior year.
+Please see departmental guidelines (opens as PDF for the senior essay (including a list of key deadlines).

 Division of courses